robinhilliard/defunit/README.md

 create documentation attributes, conversion operators and type specs that allow Dialyzer to detect most incompatible assignments at compile time.

-Units adds almost no run-time overhead to your code.
+DefUnit adds almost no run-time overhead to your code.
 The values you work with are everyday floats.

 #### Example